 It’s a problem that’s only getting bigger.
-More than ever before employees need to know more information in less time.
+Employees increasingly need to know more information in less time.
 And with rapid and continual changes in technology and information, they’re finding it harder and harder to keep up.

-What’s worse is that this leaves employees without the knowledge they need to take the right actions at work.
+This leaves them without the knowledge they need to take the right actions at work.
 The consequences are dire: lost sales revenue, poor leadership performance, and increased safety incidents are just a few of the things organizations are experiencing.
 And this is costing millions—even billions of dollars.

 What’s causing this knowledge crisis?
 We think there are four main reasons:

 Today’s employees are required to have more knowledge and skills than ever before.
 Take medical sales reps, for example.
 At Ethicon—a Johnson and Johnson company—sales reps not only need to understand their trade, but they must have a depth of product knowledge never before expected.
 In fact, they must know five times the amount of information than was required only two decades ago, including knowledge of hundreds of surgical devices—each with their own intricacies and nuances.
 Plus, it’s a requirement that they have the technical skills to perform their jobs in a connected world.
 This is pretty much the same story for employees in other professions as well.